-The Fitness Coach certification is $998 and includes the Certified Fitness Trainer plus one additional advanced specialization.
-The Elite Trainer certification costs $999 and includes the Certified Fitness Trainer, plus the Sports Nutrition specialization and one other advanced specialization.
+The Fitness Coach certification is $948 and includes the Certified Personal Trainer plus one additional advanced specialization.
+The Elite Trainer certification costs $999 and includes the Certified Personal Trainer, plus the Sports Nutrition specialization and one other advanced specialization.
 The Elite Trainer would be a better deal than the Fitness Coach because they are the same price, but the Elite Trainer has the Sports Nutrition specialization included.

-The Master Trainer is $2997 and includes the Certified Fitness Trainer, the Sports Nutrition specialization, plus four additional advanced specializations.
+The Master Trainer is $1908 and includes the Certified Personal Trainer, the Sports Nutrition specialization, plus four additional advanced specializations.
 For the additional advanced specialization(s), the individual can choose the one(s) they are most interested in from the options available.

 The ISSA Certified Fitness Trainer exam requires candidates to be at least 18 years old and have a high school diploma or equivalent before taking the exam.
 The CPT exam also requires CPR/AED certification prior to taking the exam.
 The ISSA provides an online CPR/AED program for $49.

-The ISSA Certified Fitness Trainer exam is not accredited by the NCCA (National Commission for Certifying Agencies) like other CPT certifications from professional organizations like ACSM, ACE, NSCA, and NASM.
-However, it is accredited by the DEAC (Distance Education Accrediting Commission), which is a federally-recognized program accreditation agency.
+The ISSA Certified Personal Trainer program was recently accredited by the NCCA (National Commission for Certifying Agencies), which means it has met the same quality standards as other professional organizations like ACSM, ACE, NSCA, and NASM.

 You have six months to complete the Certified Fitness Trainer course and exam from the date you purchased the materials.
 If you do not complete it within six months, you can request a two-month extension at no charge.
 If you still do not complete the course in the two-month extension, you can request one more extension for $99.
 After that, you must re-enroll in the course.

-The ISSA Certified Fitness Trainer exam is taken online, untimed, and is open-book.
+The ISSA Certified Personal Trainer exam is taken online, untimed, and is open-book.
 You can complete a paper and pencil exam and mail it back to ISSA, but they recommend taking it online.

 Exam results are shared via email after completion of the exam and certificates are mailed within three weeks of completing the Certified Fitness Trainer exam.
 If you do not pass the exam, you are allowed one re-take of that portion of the exam free of charge.
 Each re-test after the first re-test costs $50 per re-take unless you purchased one of the study plans with unlimited re-tests.